kadern0/jenkins_exporter/README.md

 # jenkins_exporter
-Prometheus exporter for Jenkins' metrics plugin
+Prometheus exporter for Jenkins' metrics plugin as well as jobs metrics.

-Initial POC for a replacement for the [Jenkins Prometheus Metrics Plugin](https://plugins.jenkins.io/prometheus/).
+Basic metrics exporter as a replacement for the [Jenkins Prometheus Metrics Plugin](https://plugins.jenkins.io/prometheus/).
 Since this plugin currently has some memory leaking problems.

 Unlike with a plugin, if this exporter stops working it will never impact Jenkins (it doesn't even have to run in the same machine).

 It requires the installation of the [Metrics-plugin](https://github.com/jenkinsci/metrics-plugin) and an API with read access to the Metrics servelet, as explained [here](https://plugins.jenkins.io/metrics/).
+Also requires an anonymous user to be able to read job information.
+I've used the [Role-based Authorization Strategy plug-in](https://plugins.jenkins.io/role-strategy/).
+The only required permissions are: `Overall - Read` and `Job - Read`.

+The job metrics code is based on the example from [RobustPerception](https://github.com/RobustPerception/python_examples/blob/master/jenkins_exporter/jenkins_exporter.py)

 # Usage
 ```bash